Bressingham Steam and Gardens: Dad's Army Collection

 The museum is the home of the national Dad's Army collection of vintage vehicles.
-These are located on a reconstruction of the High Street in the fictional Walmington-on-Sea beside the butcher's shop of Lance-Corporal Jones, Private Frazer's undertaker's shop and Captain Mainwaring's bank office.
+These are located on a reconstruction of the High Street in the fictional Walmington-on-Sea, beside the butcher's shop of Lance Corporal Jones, Private Frazer's undertaker's shop, and Captain Mainwaring's bank office.

-The vehicles include Jones' van and the dust cart from the 1971 film, Mainwaring's Austin 8 staff car used in the episode The Making of Private Pike, the vintage fire engine used in Brain Versus Brawn and the steamroller 'Boxer' and traction engine 'Bertha' which appeared in other episodes.
+The vehicles include Jones's van and the dust cart from the 1971 Dad's Army film, Mainwaring's Austin 8 staff car used in the episode "The Making of Private Pike", the vintage fire engine used in "Brain Versus Brawn" and the steamroller "Boxer" and traction engine "Bertha", which appeared in other episodes.